DrKumo Leadership Team consists of serial entrepreneurs with proven track records of successful exits in the high-tech and health care industries.

 Mr. James McBride is a Veteran U.S. Marine Corps Lieutenant Colonel with over 25 years of National Security; Naval Aviation; Logistics; Curriculum Development; and Command, Control, Communications, Computers, & Intelligence (C4I) systems integration expertise.

-Enlisting in 1992, and receiving an officer commission in 1997, Mr. McBride crewed on helicopters, navigated electronic warfare aircraft over Iraq, served with the infantry in Afghanistan, and led many Marines and civilians in dynamic in the air, on land, and at sea through seven deployments overseas.
+Enlisting in 1992, and receiving an officer commission in 1997, Mr. McBride crewed on helicopters, navigated electronic warfare aircraft over Iraq, served with the infantry in Afghanistan, and led many Marines and civilians in dynamic environments in the air, on land, and at sea through seven deployments overseas.
 He has a long history of tangible success in team building, organizational development, and successful oversight of the integration of a myriad of complex C4I networks in austere (no infrastructure) and immoderate environments.

 Versed in Project Management and Scrum/Agile Methodologies, Mr. McBride led multiple successful cross-functional teams of Data, Systems, and Information Technology (IT) Administration professionals.
 Later in his career, Mr. McBride was a senior executive of over 600 personnel and accountable for $14M worth of equipment, where he was awarded for exceptional communication skills, innovating and developing new C4I capabilities and tactics, and enhancing logistics efficiency.
-His last tour of active duty was as a lead Joint Staff strategic planner for a global simulation exercise that synchronized the communication and collaboration of all twelve U.S. combatant commands around the world.
+His last tour of active duty was as a lead Joint Staff strategic planner for a global simulation exercise that synchronized the communication and collaboration of all eleven U.S. combatant commands around the world.

 Dr. Christina Dokter, PhD